mokkabonna/knockout-model/README.md

 **Expand**

-To expand you model programatically you can add properties and methods to the prototype portion of your class declaration
+To expand you model programatically you can add properties and methods to the instance portion of your class declaration

-	$.KnockoutModel('Person', {},{
+	$.KnockoutModel('Person', {
+		//static members
+	},{
+		//instance members
 		fullName : function(){
 			return this.FirstName() + ' ' + this.LastName();
 		}